visual design - Featured Image

 Color In Visual Design

 There’s plenty you can do with colors.
-You can create shapes just using a difference in colors.
-Also, You can play to people’s association of colors with certain feelings.
+You can create shapes just by contrasting colors.
+Or you can also play to people’s associations of colors with certain feelings.

 using colors to create illusion of depth